 Spring and seep surveys were conducted to monitor changes in shallow groundwater conditions due to construction of the Pinnacle adit plug.
-These surveys have been conducted annually since July 1995 and were repeated in 2021.
+These surveys have been conducted annually since July 1995 and were repeated in 2022.
 In general, flow from some springs and seeps increased for a brief period after the adit plug installation and have declined to a steady state since the spring of 1997.
 Small variances noted since 1997 can be attributable to a variety of conditions, including precipitation, depth of snowpack, timing of snowmelt, and the potential for infiltration with respect to frozen ground.
 The "active" spring and seep locations are shown on Figure 3.
 Spring and seep flow measurements since monitoring was initiated are presented in Table 1.
 Typically, the springs flow in the early summer months and then decrease rapidly to a point where there is little to no flow in the fall.
-In 2021, no phosphate injections were conducted; however, flows at Spring CFS-2 were still higher later in the season than in the spring.